Skip to main content

 The easiest/faster option to run elysium in Docker is to use the latest release images.
 These are small images that use the latest official release of the elysium binary, pulled from our package repository.

-docker run --rm -it vaival/elysium:latest --chain local --name "elysium"
+docker run --rm -it vaival/elysium:latest --dev --name "elysium-dev-node"

 # chown to current user

-sudo chown -R $(id -u):$(id -g) /var/lib/elysium-data
+sudo chown -R $(whoami) ~/elysium-data

 Using Docker compose

-You can use the following docker-compose.yml file:
+Now run the node using docker-compose.
+You can use the following docker-compose.yml file as a reference:

 version: '3'